edwinli8/top-boardgame-traits/README.md

 Cat:Party
 Cat:Childrens

-The other datasets found in other spreadsheet files that we wanted to include in our analysis includes Subcategories, Themes, and Mechanics.
+The other datasets found in other spreadsheet files that I wanted to include in my analysis includes Subcategories, Themes, and Mechanics.
 (Note: Artists, Designers, Publishers data encountered an error, see Future Considerations section ahead for more details).

 For the rankings of the above measures, I was not initially certain if any apparent strong patterns will arise at any given N sample size.
 Top 10 is catchy but probably not sufficient enough data points to extract any insights from, so sample sizes of N=50 and 100 were decided upon).
 I was looking to see if any data remained consistently present across the different sample sizes, as the bigger the sample size gets, due to the nature of such wide variety of board games, the more spread out the counts for the given characteristics get.
 As such, I did not want too big of a sample size in this context of top ranking games.
 Just like an aspiring young tennis player would usually study the technique and play styles from the top 10/50/100 professional tennis players to emulate, they would rarely consider looking at the top 500th ranked professional tennis player.

 LIMITATIONS:

 -User average rating and Bayes average rating are within confines of the BGG userbase.
-May not reflect the general population where we'd expect the mainstream games to fare better.
+May not reflect the general population where I'd expect the mainstream games to fare better.
 -Userbase of BGG tends to favour non-mainstream boardgames that are not from big companies from Parker Brothers or Milton Bradley.
 I'm willing to bet more people own chess or monopoly sets than games like Love Letter or Azul, which are above the former on the numowned games ranking, but on BGG it isn't.